rjohnsen/threathunting-book/content/part-6/hunter-to-detection.md

 ## Keep IOC Rules Separate

-IOCs should not be baked into the behavioral detection logic.
-A behavioral rule should detect the action.
-IOC rules can be added as a separate safety net for known campaign artifacts such as IP addresses, domains, hashes, usernames, or user-agent strings.
-This keeps the behavioral rule durable.
+IOCs should not be baked into the behavioural detection logic.
+A behavioural rule should detect the action.
+IOC rules can be added as a separate safety net for known campaign artefacts such as IP addresses, domains, hashes, usernames, or user-agent strings.
+This keeps the behavioural rule durable.
 It also allows campaign-specific IOC rules to be added, tuned, or removed without weakening the core detection.
-The behavioral rule should still make sense the day the attacker changes infrastructure, filenames, accounts, or tools.
+The behavioural rule should still make sense the day the attacker changes infrastructure, filenames, accounts, or tools.

 ---

 ## MITRE Is Classification, Not Detection Logic

 MITRE ATT&CK is useful.
-It gives us a shared language for adversary behavior.
+It gives us a shared language for adversary behaviour.
 But MITRE is not detection logic.
-If a hunter maps an observation to `T1105 - Ingress Tool Transfer`, that tells us what class of behavior we are dealing with.
+If a hunter maps an observation to `T1105 - Ingress Tool Transfer`, that tells us what class of behaviour we are dealing with.
 It does not tell us exactly what to detect.

 Tool transfer can appear in many ways: